 With Piaggio’s acquisition of Gilera in 1969, Douglas also became UK sales franchisee for that brand.

-Douglas import licensing ended in mid 1982, concluding the names association with 2-wheelers.
+Douglas import licensing ended in mid 1982, concluding the names association with two-wheelers.

 This article appeared in the October 2008 Iceni CAM Magazine.